International

 and the private sector cannot be relied on how, in practice,

-is it possible to create the impetus necessary to ensure that
+is it possible to create the impetus necessary to ensure

 xxxxxThe author of this paper

-and colleagues of the London Global Table think the only long-term
+and colleagues of the London Global Table think the only

-reform, justice and participatory purpose and, expressing
+to monetary reform, justice and participatory purpose and,

-found at www.globaljusticemovement.net and the matter
+can be found at www.globaljusticemovement.net and

 xxxxxThis University Conference,